Svenskithesource/PyArmor-Unpacker/README.md

 4. In the `dumps` you can find the fully unpacked `.pyc` file.

 ### Method #3
-**NOTE: Don't use the static unpacker for anything below version 3.9, PyArmor uses a different method to get the code object in those versions so it will result in the obfuscated script being executed.
+**NOTE: Don't use the static unpacker for anything below version 3.9.7, The `marshal.loads` audit log was only added in and after 3.9.7.
 Any contributors are welcome to add support**
 1. Copy all the files from the method #3 directory into the same directory as the file you want to unpack.
 2. In the terminal run this: `python3 bypass.py filename.py` (replace `filename.py` with the actual filename, obviously)
 3. In the `dumps` you can find the fully unpacked `.pyc` file.